Skip to content

 roasted mushrooms in oil in a pan

-Stir in the flour until combined into the mushrooms to make a roux.
+Stir in the flour until combined with the mushrooms to make a roux.

 cooked mushrooms in a pan coated in flour

-Add the beef stock and cook for 3-4 more minutes or until it becomes thick like a gravy.
+Add the beef stock and cook for 3-4 more minutes or until it becomes thick, like gravy.

 mushroom gravy in a frying pan